grammyjs/website/site/docs/hosting/vps.md

 After the server is created, you can connect to it using SSH:

-> SSH (_Secure Shell_) is a network protocol for remote control of a computer (server) and file transfer.
+> SSH (_Secure Shell_) is a network protocol that can be used to remotely control a computer.

 ```sh
 ssh root@<ip-address>
 ```

-> Replace `<ip-address>` with the IP address of your server, which you can find on the server management page.
+> Replace `<ip-address>` with the IP address of your server which you can find on the server management page.

 ::: tip Configuring SSH
 It can be difficult and tedious to remember which IP address and whose name you need to connect to a server.
 To eliminate these routine steps and improve your server experience, you can configure SSH by creating a `~/.ssh/config` (<https://linuxhandbook.com/ssh-config-file>) file on your computer that stores all the data you need to connect to the server under certain arbitrary identifiers.
-This is beyond the scope of this article, so you will need to configure it yourself.
+This is beyond the scope of this article, so you'll have to configure it yourself.
 :::

 ::: tip Separate User for Each Application